lucasbarque/lucasbarque/README_en.md

 Hello, I am a FrontEnd Developer, and Javascript lover.:stuck_out_tongue_winking_eye:<br/>

-I am working at Gerencianet/br 🧡 as Software Engineer.

-My mission is to impact thousands of people by providing the best about usability, UX/UI Design, accessibility, etc...
+My mission is to impact thousands of people by providing sofware the best sofware solutions.

 Every day, i seek an evolution in my carrer, my objective is actively involved in projects with challenging goals, ensuring scalabily, usability, maintainability, an of course, continuous learning. 🚀